Withersfield: Withersfield Parish Council

 The Parish Council plays an important role in providing and managing services such as the village hall and community areas within Withersfield.
 The Parish Council meet regularly at the Withersfield Village Hall.
-Under COVID-19 restrictions the Parish Council meets via Skype.

 Withersfield Cricket Club

 Withersfield Cricket club are a small village cricket club.
 The club has made its way up to the Hunts County Bats Sunday League.
 The cricket club play at the Recreation Ground in Withersfield.
 The legendary Australian cricketer Don Bradman could trace his family history to Withersfield.

 Withersfield Hall School of Equitation

 Withersfield Hall School of Equitation (WHSE) is a small family run horse riding school.
 They offer horse riding lessons to people of all ages and abilities in many different disciplines such as jumping, dressage training and hacking.
 They also offer BHS (British Horse Society) training in Horse care and equitation.
 The equitation school is based on a farm near by to the Withersfield Village hall.